zeitgeistpm/documentation/docs/using-zeitgeist-markets.md

 Trading on a prediction market on Zeitgeist is facilitated by the market's liquidity pool.
 The pool contains balances of ZTG and of all outcome tokens of the market.
-Users can trade their tokens with tokens stored in pool: They can buy outcome tokens from the pool with ZTG which is then added to the pool, or sell outcome tokens to the pool for some of the pool's ZTG.
+Users can trade their tokens with tokens stored in the pool: They can buy outcome tokens from the pool with ZTG which is then added to the pool, or sell outcome tokens to the pool for some of the pool's ZTG.

 For example, if the pool contains 100 ZTG and 100 JWSTYES and Alice buys 3 JWSTYES at 0.5 ZTG, then Alice transfers 1.5 ZTG into the pool and receives 3